-A grade of Incomplete (I) may be given at the discretion of the Instructor.
+A grade of Incomplete (I) may be given at the discretion of a full-time instructor.
+Adjunct instructors' requests for an incomplete grade must be signed by the Dean of Instruction.
 The Incomplete (I) grade is given only when the student is prevented from completing the course because of unusual circumstances and has a minimal amount of the course work to complete.
-An Incomplete (I) will be converted to a letter grade when the student has completed the course within a proper time limit which is set at the discretion of the Instructor.
+An Incomplete (I) will be converted to a letter grade when the student has completed the course within a proper time limit which is set at the discretion of the instructor.
 No grade of Incomplete (I) may be changed after graduation.